lfurtkevicova/gislab-my-notes/docs/installation/virtual.rst

 If this range already exists in LAN where GIS.lab is going to be deployed, it is required to change it using ``GISLAB_NETWORK`` configuration variable.

-.. important:: |imp| Otherwise IP conflicts may occur.
+See :ref:`Configuration section <configuration>` for information about changing GIS.lab configuration.

-See Configuration section for information about changing GIS.lab configuration.
+.. important:: |imp| Without changing network configuration variable IP conflicts may occur.

 To run GIS.lab in Virtual mode, there are some hardware and software requirements.
 Another important point is GIS.lab source code, see :ref:`GIS.lab source code download <GL-clone>`.